k0sproject/k0s/docs/k0s-multi-node.md

 sudo k0s start
 ```

-k0s process acts as a "supervisor" for all of the control plane components.
+k0s process acts as a "supervisor" for the control plane components.
 In moments the control plane will be up and running.

 ### 3. Create a join token